t-jf/arch-hw-mat-203/README.md

-# calc3-m2-slns
+# calc3-study-materials
-MATH20300 calculus III 1st && 2nd midterm  practice/review solutions for study group
+MATH20300 calculus III Midterm 1 and 2 practice and solution review for study group